LarkspurCA/androidweardocs/gps.rst

                           "\nLongitude:  " + String.valueOf( location.getLongitude()));
     }

-This code displays the current latitude and longitude in the wearable UI.
-When the wearable is paired with the handheld the  location if from the handheld GPS.
+This example displays the current latitude and longitude in the wearable UI.
+The location is from the handheld GPS.

    .. figure:: images/offboardGPS.png
       :scale: 50

-When the wearable is not paired with the handheld the, for example when you leave the wearable behind to exercise, the GPS automatically switches to the onboard GPS.
+When the wearable is not paired with the handheld, for example when you leave the wearable behind to exercise, the GPS automatically switches to the onboard GPS.

    .. figure:: images/onboardGPS.png
       :scale: 50

-This screen is from the SmartWatch 3.
-You can tell that the GPS switched because of the number of digits displayed.
-When you return and repair with the handheld, the GPS automatically switches back to the handheld and the display returns to the original one.
+This screen capture is from the Sony SmartWatch 3.
+The number of digits displayed is greater now, providing a visual clue that the wearable GPS is active.
+When you return and re-pair with the handheld, the GPS automatically switches back to the handheld and the display returns to its original format.

 Verify GPS Sensor
 -------------------